-How to prepare for life at sea, what questions to ask, and things we learned along the way.
+How to prepare for life at sea, what questions to ask, and things we learned during our first power catamaran charter.

 1. Which company?

 Prices and boat models will vary slightly by company so it’s best to know what you’re looking to get out of the trip and how much you’re willing to spend ahead of time.
 Our trip was through MarineMax Vacations on the MarineMax 443 Aquila power catamaran, a 44-foot multihull with three cabins and three heads.
 This is the mid-size boat in MarineMax’s power cat lineup.
 You should also keep in mind where each company’s base is located and how far away it is from the airport or ferry dock.

 A captain’s license is not required to skipper a power cat in the Caribbean.
 However, you will need to submit a boating resume so that the charter company can gauge your experience.
 Typical questions include: how many days in your lifetime you’ve captained a yacht; the types of boating you’re familiar with (lakes/inshore, intracoastal waterway, coastal, offshore); any marine licenses you hold; and whether you have experience picking up a mooring ball, dropping an anchor, and using a GPS/chartplotter and other necessary electronics.
 If you are not an experienced boater, a skippered charter would be the way to go, though be aware this will add to the cost of the trip.

 Before airfare, food, and fuel are factored in, you have to determine how much the charter boat itself will cost.
 This will vary based on company, the size of the vessel, and the time of year.
 Winter and spring are often peak travel times, and thus more expensive, while summer tends to be a little cheaper and less crowded (but hot).
 Also be sure to keep hurricane season in mind, which runs roughly from June through November.